jc3213/download_with_aria2-chromium/README.md

        "url": "https://github.com/jc3213/download_with_aria2"
     }
 ```
-- Don't use `Capture` function, and remove all related codes, because it's broken on firefox
+- Don't use `Capture` function, and remove all related codes, it is broken on firefox
-- `webRequest` maybe a more accurate and less buggy work around
+- `webRequest` may be a more accurate and less buggy work around
-- `webRequest` it may have conflicts with other extensions and is more complicated
+- `webRequest` may have conflicts with other extensions and is more complicated
 - Read [Issue #1](https://github.com/jc3213/download_with_aria2/issues/1) for more details